-Services Agreement with Roivant Sciences, Inc.
+Services Agreements with Roivant Sciences, Inc. and Roivant Sciences GmbH

-In July 2016, we and our wholly-owned subsidiary, Myovant Sciences, Inc., entered into a services agreement with Roivant Sciences, Inc., a wholly-owned subsidiary of Roivant Sciences Ltd., or the Services Agreement, effective April 29, 2016, pursuant to which Roivant Sciences, Inc. provides us with services in relation to the identification of potential product candidates, project management of clinical trials and other development, administrative and financial activities.
-Under the terms of the Services Agreement, we are obligated to pay or reimburse Roivant Sciences, Inc. for the costs it, or third parties acting on its behalf, incur(s) in providing services to us.
-In addition, we are obligated to pay to Roivant Sciences, Inc. a pre-determined markup, currently equal to 10%, on costs incurred by it in connection with any general and administrative and support services as well as research and development services.
-We expect that our reliance on Roivant Sciences, Inc. will decrease over time as we, Myovant Sciences, Inc. and any other future subsidiary of ours, continue to hire the necessary personnel to manage the development and potential commercialization of relugolix.
+Effective as of April 29, 2016, we and our wholly-owned subsidiary, Myovant Sciences, Inc. ("MSI"), entered into a services agreement with Roivant Sciences, Inc. ("RSI"), a wholly-owned subsidiary of RSL, pursuant to which RSI provides us with services in relation to the identification of potential product candidates and project management of clinical trials, as well as other services related to our development, administrative and financial activities.
+In February 2017, in connection with the contribution and assignment of all of our intellectual property rights to Myovant Sciences GmbH ("MSG"), we amended and restated this services agreement effective as of November 11, 2016, as a result of which MSG was added as a recipient of these services from RSI.
+In February 2017, MSG also entered into a separate services agreement with Roivant Sciences GmbH ("RSG"), a wholly-owned subsidiary of RSL, effective as of November 11, 2016, for the provision of services by RSG to MSG in relation to the identification of potential product candidates and project management of clinical trials, as well as other services related to development, administrative and financial activities.
+Under the terms of both services agreements (collectively the "Services Agreements"), we are obligated to pay or reimburse RSI and RSG for the costs they, or third parties acting on their behalf, incur in providing services to us.
+In addition, we are obligated to pay to RSI and RSG a pre-determined markup, currently equal to 10%, on costs incurred by them in connection with any general and administrative and support services as well as research and development services.